10 netiquette rules to maintain a good online reputation

 What is netiquette?

-- Rule 1: Remember the human
+Rule 1: Remember the human

 It’s also easy to misread the context of someone’s words when you can’t see their facial expressions or body language.
 How often have you read something that you thought meant one thing, when it really meant something quite different?
 Meaning can also get lost in translation when auto-correct changes your text or sloppy typing leaves out key words.

-- Rule 2: Adhere to the same standards of behavior online that you follow in real life
+Rule 2: Adhere to the same standards of behavior online that you follow in real life

-- Rule 3: Know where you are in cyberspace
+Rule 3: Know where you are in cyberspace

 Knowing where you’re writing — and your audience — is essential because online forums and domains all have their own rules.
 What’s good for one group may go against the mentality or rules of another.

-- Rule 4: Respect others’ time and bandwidth
+Rule 4: Respect others’ time and bandwidth

 It’s also wise to keep in mind that your communications, whether they’re in the form of emails or online posts, take up space in storage systems.
 Bombarding mailing lists with large files or unnecessary data is not looked upon favorably.

-- Rule 5: Make yourself look good online
+Rule 5: Make yourself look good online

 Spelling and grammar are meaningful in online communication.
 Content also is key.
 Before you post about “knowing” something, be sure you actually know what you’re talking about.

-Another potential drawback to online communication?
+Another potential drawback of online communication?
 It’s too easy to type out a negative comment if someone ruffles your feathers.
 Sometimes letting something sit for a day — or at least a few hours — can be helpful in deciding if you really need to post that comment.
 Often, you’ll feel relieved you didn’t react, or over-react, too quickly.

 Chat rooms can be particularly tempting.
 Swearing, starting flame wars, or posting comments that you know will cause controversy, is just poor netiquette.
 It’s also important to keep in mind that writing a message in all caps is considered poor online etiquette, because it is commonly understood to be the equivalent of shouting at the recipient.

-- Rule 6: Share expert knowledge
+Rule 6: Share expert knowledge

-- Rule 7: Help keep flame wars under control
+Rule 7: Help keep flame wars under control

 On the other hand, flaming, or trying to incite drama by expressing strong and obnoxious opinions, seems to be widespread in the cyberworld.
 In some forums and chat rooms, it may be expected, but it’s not looked upon kindly in others.
 Administrators of Facebook groups, for example, may take these posts down or block users that start flame wars from access to their groups.

-- Rule 8: Respect one another's privacy
+Rule 8: Respect one another's privacy

-- Rule 9: Don't abuse your power
+Rule 9: Don't abuse your power

-Along these lines, some people in cyberspace, such as system administrators, may have more power than others.
+Some people in cyberspace, such as system administrators, may have more power than others.
 But there are certain lines, such as accessing others’ private information, that shouldn’t be crossed.

-People in powerful positions may try to gain an edge over their adversaries or put down others on social media platforms because they can, and because they have a huge group of followers.
-It’s a good idea not to abuse this power or say things online you may someday regret.
+People in powerful positions may try to gain an edge over their adversaries or put others down on social media platforms because they can, and because they have a huge group of followers.
+It’s a good idea not to abuse this power or say things online that you may someday regret.

 Rule 10: Be forgiving of other people's mistakes

 In a forum that is governed by the written word and individual writers, mistakes are inevitable.
 While some are more costly or scandalous than others, an important rule of thumb is to be forgiving, if possible.